undergrad-partner-school

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

-In 2023, this ratio at Chattahoochee Valley Community College was 20:1.
-That means that there were 20 times more students than teachers at this school.
-The faculty of this school consists of 124 members, according to the most recent data reported.
+In 2023, this ratio at Chattahoochee Valley Community College was 14:1.
+That means that there were 14 times more students than teachers at this school.
+The total number of faculty teaching at the institution is 114.
+Out of that number, there were 31 men and 83 women.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Chattahoochee Valley Community College.

 Campus Life